ForgeRock/forgeops/docker/ds/ds-new/README.md

 ## Certificates

 The image is configured to use PEM based certificates instead of a Java Keystore (JKS).
-The provided Kubernetes sample generates these certificates using [cert-manager](cert-manager.io).
+The provided Kubernetes sample generates these certificates using [cert-manager](https://cert-manager.io).
 The ds-operator is migrating to cert-manager, as it is the canonical method of generating certificates for Kubernetes.

-> :warning: Directory data is encrypted using the private key in the master-key certificate.
-You *must* backup certificates or risk rendering all your data (including backups) unreadable.
+> WARNING: Directory data is encrypted using the private key in the master-key certificate.
+You must back up certificates or risk rendering all your data (including backups) unreadable.
 The private key must be backed up.
 You can not recover data using a newly generated certificate, even if that certificate is from